kparc/pf/README.md

 user-serviceable parts in the code, so please let us now if you think you have found a bug, or have a great feature suggestion in mind.

-> your software doesn't compile with `gcc version 4.4.7 20120313`

-for older compiler technology, relaxing `-Werror -pedantic` in `makefile` is known to work. ensuing compilation warnings are safe to ignore.

 ## more faq

 > why the dummy `union{UJ}`?